xibosignage/xibo-manual/source/en/tour_transitions.md

 ## Editing Transitions

-Deafult Transitions can also be enabled for all Widgets on a Layout using the Properties Panel in the Layout Designer
+Default Transitions can also be enabled for all Widgets on a Layout using the Properties Panel in the Layout Designer

 ![Transitions Layout](img\v3_layouts_transitions_layout.png)